RoshanC99/password-generator/README.md

 Python

 How to run the script:
-- Clone repo to your local machine
+- Clone repo to your local machine using git or download zip
 - Run the password_generator.py either through your preferred IDE or Windows Terminal (Command Prompt or Powershell) with the following command: python3 password_generator.py